idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/forceInv_main.md

-# Force Inversion Example
+# Force Inversion Examples

 In a force inversion problem, we use inverse optimization to match the primary variable (e.g. displacement or temperature) by parameterizing gradients of the primary variables (e.g. force or heat flux).
-The theory behind force inversion is given on this [page](theory/InvOptTheory.md).
+The theory behind force inversion is given in this [section](theory/InvOptTheory.md#sec:forceInv) on the theory page.
-Force inversion is a linear optimization or linear programming problem because the parameters are not dependent on the solution.
+Force inversion is a linear optimization or linear programming problem where the parameters being controlled are not dependent on the solution, see [!eqref](theory/InvOptTheory.md#eq:bodyLoads).
 Examples for the following force inversion problems are given on the below pages for steady state heat conduction:

 - [Example 1: Point Loads](forceInv_pointLoads.md)